 One of the early stumbling blocks to getting food projects up and running is that land availability and suitability is not known.

 Many local and regional authorities don’t themselves have a full picture of their land assets, and in the majority of cases, this information isn’t up to date or publicly accessible in a user-friendly or timely way.

 ‘Collaboratively developing and trialling a mapping tool that helps identify where urban food projects could deliver health and wellbeing benefits more equitably’.

-This is a partnership project between Lancaster University, UAC, Friends of the Earth and Lancaster Food Futures (LESS CIC) with the technological mapping expertise brought by Rachel Marshall at Lancaster Uni and Mark Thurstain at Geofutures respectively.
+This is a partnership project between Lancaster University, UAC, Friends of the Earth and Lancaster Food Futures (LESS CIC) with the project coordination and technological mapping expertise brought by Rachel Marshall at Lancaster Uni and Mark Thurstain at Geofutures respectively.

 This project extends and develops Geofutures’ Hope Spots mapping pilot in their 2020 collaboration with the Friends of the Earth experiments programme.

-UAC will be looking at how this mapping work could be replicated in other pathfinder cities such as Sheffield, Newcastle and Leicester.
+How might this, and other mapping work, be replicated in other pathfinder cities such as Sheffield, Birmingham, Oxford and Leicester?

 What happens when food land mappers get together.

-In the spring I met Janie Bickersteth from Incredible Edible Lambeth as we started talking about our shared interest in mapping and in the potential of Church of England land for regenerative food growing.
+In the spring 2021, Janie Bickersteth from Incredible Edible Lambeth and I started talking about our shared interest in mapping and in the potential of Church of England land for regenerative food growing.

 She told me about a fascinating mapping project she had been creating in Lambeth with ARUP’s pro bono expertise called ‘Lambeth Plots’.